lindsayrr8/lindsayrr8.github.io/_posts/2025-04-20-my-new-blog-post.md

 ## Final thoughts
-I'm looking forward to making more animated visualizations in the future.
+I'm looking forward to making more animated visualizations with `R` in the future.
+I will also be combining this approach with my knowledge of other software platforms, as well as audio, video, and image manipulation.
 I can already imagine the ways I can use this ability to both optimize and express my creativity through my work!